kgitthoene/wordpress-plugin-icalyearbox/README.md

 ### Full Syntax with ICAL Data

-Place your ICAL calendar data in-page.
+Place your ICAL data in-page.

 Example (Source code in Wordpress):